guillaumerangheard/pico-cms-contenttype-plugin/README.md

 # Pico CMS (2.1.1+) Content-Type Plugin

-This is a little plugin I put together because I needed it for my own website, and thought some might find it handy.
-What it does is that it basically allows one to serve any (MIME) type of file based on its extension or YAML header (see below), while at the same time still being able to use templates.
+This is a little plugin I put together because I needed it for my own website, and thought some might find it useful.
+What it does is that it basically allows one to serve any (MIME-)type of file based on the file's extension or its YAML header (see below), while at the same time still being able to use templates.
 In order to use it, just create a `ContentType` folder containing `ContentType.php` in your `plugins` folder, set `ContentType.enabled` to `true` in your `config.yml`, and *voilà*.

-There are a couple of ways you can use this plugin:

-Let's say you have a JSON file called `database.json` and want it delivered as JSON.
-All you have to do is to rename it `database.json.md`, so it would be rendered by Pico, and upload it to your `content` folder, or any subfolder thereof.
-Now, when your users go to http://yoursite.com/path/to/database.json, they would get exactly what they expect, that is a JSON file.

-Now, let's say that you want `extensionlessFile` to be delivered as XML.
-All you have to do is to prepend a YAML header to it, as you would to any regular Pico page, and add a `ContentType: xml` entry to it.
-Then, when your users go to http://yoursite.com/path/to/extensionlessFile, they would get XML.
+The plugin is first triggered on the `onRequestUrl` event, during which it stores the file extension, if any.
+Then it is triggered on the `onMetaParsed` event, during which it searches for a `ContentType` entry in the page's YAML header, whose value is a file extension.
+If it finds one, it stores it, eventually replacing the value feched when the page's URL was parsed.
+If the page does not have an explicit `Template` entry in its header, the plugin assumes that the page has to be delivered as is, minus the header.